manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-sidekiq-on-heroku-with-redistogo-nano.markdown

 ## Why this post

-Today I've been struggeling a lot with getting the Sidekiq to work probably with Redis to Go Nano on Heroku.
+Today I've been struggling a lot with getting the Sidekiq to work probably with Redis to Go Nano on Heroku.
 The main problem was I was having difficulties with the amount of connection's being created to the Redis server.
-Because the Nano variant is free but large enough for handling normal sized queue's of work, we have to face the limitation of 10 connection's.
+Because the Nano variant is free but large enough for handling normal sized queues of work, we have to face the limitation of 10 connections.

 ## Why ERR max number of clients reached?

 The error is quite clear isn't it?
-The actual question is how can we reduce the connections being opened to match the 10 connection limit given by the Nano instance.
+The actual question is how we can reduce the connections being opened to match the 10 connection limit given by the Nano instance.

 After some research I found the factors that you have to tweak in order to reach the magic number of 10.